macbuse/macbuse.github.io/index.md

 I embedded this in a [script with pygame](./PROG/my_conway.py) it's like 50 LOC.

-Simulation of an epidemic the particles follow a random walk....
+### Simulation of an epidemic

+- the particles follow a random walk.
+- the yellow particles are infected
+- contact between yellow and blue results in transmission

 <center>
 <img src="./PROG/random_epix.gif" width="600">